 Awe-inspiring and humbling are the words I would use to describe my safari experience.

-While I always encourage adventurers to be present in the moment, I do love the challenge of capturing these moments as a photographer.
+While I always encourage adventurers to be present at the moment, I do love the challenge of capturing these moments as a photographer.
 But, doing so on a safari is a challenge for even the most advanced photographer.
 You are juggling between intimate macro shots of the wildlife and dramatic wide angles of the landscape.
 Your vehicle is constantly moving and the roads are bumpy, kicking up dust into every crevice of your gear.
-In short, photographing a safari requires a preparation.
+In short, photographing a safari requires preparation.

 GUIDE TO SAFARI PHOTOGRAPHY

 Find a New Perspective

 I was fortunate enough to see more than 25 lions and all of the Big 5 in my five-day safari.
 Honestly, I was running out of ways to photograph a lion.
 It’s a good problem to have!
 Challenge yourself to find a unique perspective or angle.
 Grab a photo of the backside of an animal, their paws, or them interacting with each other.
 Take the opportunity to get creative and think ahead on what sort of shots you’d like to shoot!

 BONUS: Let your guide know what you want to see!
 They are certified and trained in spotting wildlife (and vehicle maintenance among other things).
 To get certified they spend months living out in the National Parks and are a wealth of knowledge.

 When riding through the Serengeti, I was amazed at how large it was and how small I felt.
 It turns out that the grassy plains really did go on as far as the eye could see.
 It can be easy to get caught up in capturing the animals, but be sure to also show how vast this place is to put the environment into context.
 Being on a safari is a holistic experience of wildlife, landscape, adventure, and culture.
 Think about how you can bring your images together to tell your safari story.